Neil-Duraiswami/Capgemini_Sprint_1_case_study/README.md

 ABC Corp understands that you have graduated recently from college.
 In order to help you get skilled on the technologies needed, you have been provided with a learning platform called ADAPT

+**Note : To run these programs either delete the import package statement.
+                                    OR
+         Create a package of the imported package.